Preston-Landers/MoCA-setup-guide/README.md

 My house did not come wired for ethernet, and it was impractically expensive to run new cables through the walls.
 WiFi is always an option but I prefer a hardline connection for reliability and performance, especially for gaming.
-I had been using AC power line adapters (TP-Link AV2000) for a while.
+I had been using AC powerline adapters (TP-Link AV2000) for a while.
 Although it is pretty cool that they work at all, I was only seeing about 100 to 150 Mbps throughput at best, which was unsatisfactory.